digwit678/Project_2_Docker/README.md

 - Docker Build Fails: Ensure Docker is running and you have internet connectivity.
 - TensorBoard Not Accessible: Check Docker container status and port mapping.
 - Change TensorBoard Port: If port 6006 cannot be used, ***update the port mapping*** in the Dockerfile (docker run -p ***6006:6006*** project2_docker) and start.sh (tensorboard --logdir=/usr/src/app/lightning_logs --port=***6006*** --bind_all &) to use a different port.
-- For automated (Windows) powershell setup: '/docker_setup_desktop_windows.ps1' is not recognized as an internal or external command
+- Error when running automated (Windows) powershell setup script: '/docker_setup_desktop_windows.ps1' is not recognized as an internal or external command

 a) Check Execution Policy
 ```bash